 This logic seems to have largely been agreeable with Mateu et al, but criticized the zeroing in on a geographic location.
 (Mateu et al, 2007)

 You can see above where ΔF508 breaks out into microsatellites (IVS8CA and IVS17bTA) and where Europeans are broken out with Basques and Finns being most distant from each other within a given timescale.
 With the exception of Bulgaria, it would appear to have entered Europe from the Southwest if I'm reading correctly(?).
-Northwest Europeans have the highest frequency of CF and the peak frequency is among Norwegians followed by Atlantids.
+Northwest Europeans have the highest frequency of CF and the peak frequency is among Norwegians followed by Atlantics.
 Another survey on the European Union found it most frequent in Ireland.
 (Farrell, 2007)

-Another fascinating point worth noting, is that the CFTR gene in these West Asian populations (European, Berber, Baluch), in which the vessel CF haplotype occurs, is more directly related to those of North East Asia, particularly Yakuts, than they are to the other CFTRs in the West.
+Another fascinating point worth noting, is that the CFTR gene in these West Eurasian populations (European, Berber, Baluch), in which the vessel CF haplotype occurs, is more directly related to those of North East Asia, particularly Yakuts, than they are to the other CFTRs in the West.
 This would indicate the parent haplogroup responsible for G543X, N1303K and ΔF508 originated in Northeast Asia or Siberia.
 I've talked a little about Lake Baikal and Sakha regions and early Holocene population movements previously [here].
 This would also probably lend support for the idea that it only began exponentiating after arriving in SW Asia and not Siberia.

 It is also interesting to note, that CF roughly correlates to the frequency of Haplogroup H* among Caucasians.
 This is true among Basque, Baluch, Norwegians, Northern Italians, Berbers and Finno-Russians.
 In Caucasians where H is low or absent, CF is similarly absent.